Texas child psychiatrist fired over alleged abuse

 | AUSTIN, Texas

-AUSTIN, Texas A child psychiatrist at a state hospital for the mentally ill was fired after an investigation of sexual abuse allegations against him, state officials said on Thursday.
+AUSTIN, Texas A child psychiatrist at a state hospital for the mentally ill in Texas was fired after an investigation of sexual abuse allegations against him, state officials said on Thursday.

-Law enforcement officials have been notified of the allegations against Dr. Charles Fischer of Austin State Hospital, said Patrick Crimmins, a spokesman for the Texas Department of Family and Protective Services.
+Law enforcement officials had also been notified of the allegations against Dr. Charles Fischer of Austin State Hospital, said Patrick Crimmins, a spokesman for the Texas Department of Family and Protective Services.

-"We have received several reports alleging abuse by Dr. Charles Fischer dating back several years," said Crimmins, whose agency investigates allegations of abuse or neglect at state hospitals.
+"We have received several reports alleging abuse by Dr. Charles Fischer dating back several years," Crimmins said.

 "Each case was investigated thoroughly, but none were confirmed until October, when two separate allegations of sexual abuse against Dr. Fischer were confirmed."

-Fischer was placed on leave on October 25 and his firing was effective on Monday, said Carrie Williams, a spokeswoman for the Texas Department of State Health Services, which runs the hospitals.
+Fischer, a hospital employee since 1990, could not be reached for comment on Thursday.
+He had been placed on leave last month and his firing was effective on Monday, said Carrie Williams, a spokeswoman for the Texas Department of State Health Services, which runs the state hospitals.

-"We are all heartbroken over these allegations," Williams said on Thursday in an email.
+"We are all heartbroken over these allegations," Williams said in an e-mail.
 "We're investigating the situation and considering our next actions.
 These kids come to us to heal, and the situation is very sad and extremely troubling for everyone involved."

-Disability Rights Texas, a federally funded nonprofit organization, is also investigating the state hospital, supervising attorney Beth Mitchell said.
-She said her organization will examine whether people feel comfortable reporting allegations and whether investigations are being done properly.
+Disability Rights Texas, a federally funded nonprofit organization, was also investigating the hospital, supervising attorney Beth Mitchell said.
+She said her organization would examine whether people felt comfortable reporting allegations and whether investigations were being done properly.

-"The bigger issue is just to make sure this doesn't happen in the future," Mitchell said.
+"The bigger issue is just to make sure this doesn't happen in the future," she said.